-• Top-down searching: start at top of cluster hierarchy, choose one or more of the best matching clusters to expand at the next level

-- tends to get lost

-• Bottom-up searching: create inverted file of "lowest level" clusters and rank them cluster searching rank clusters by P(C_i|Q)

-- more effective - indicates that highest similarity clusters (such as nearest neighbor) are the most useful for searching human clustering
+- Top-down searching: start at top of cluster hierarchy, choose one of more of the best matching clusters to expand at the next level - tends to get lost - Bottom-up searching: create inverted file of "lowest level" clusters and rank them - more effective - indicates that highest similarity clusters (such as nearest neighbor) are the most useful for searching cluster searching human clustering clustering for distributed retrieval

-- After clusters are retrieved in order, documents in those clusters are ranked - Cluster search produces similar level of effectiveness to document search, finds different relevant documents - Cluster search can be modeled as a Bayesian classification problem with multiple categories clustering for distributed retrieval
+- After clusters are retrieved in order, documents in those clusters are ranked - Cluster search produces similar level of effectiveness to document search, finds different relevant documents - Cluster search can be modeled as a Bayesian classification problem with multiple categories - rank clusters by P(Ci|Q)

-- Is there a clustering that people will agree on? - Is clustering something that people do consistently? - Yahoo suggests there's value in creating categories distributed IR

-Fixed hierarchy that people like - What about unsupervised clustering (no fixed categories)? - "Human performance on clustering Web pages" - Macskassy, Banerjee, Davison, and Hirsh (Rutgers) - KDD 1998, and extended technical report
+- Is there a clustering that people will agree on? - Is clustering something that people do consistently? - Yahoo suggests there's value in creating categories - Fixed hierarchy that people like - What about unsupervised clustering (no fixed categories)? - "Human performance on clustering Web pages" - Macskassy, Banerjee, Davison, and Hirsh (Rutgers) - KDD 1998, and extended technical report distributed IR